What you need to know!

 Taxi: 10%.
 Previously you couldn’t tip ride-sharing taxi drivers.
 Now you can.

-Tour Guide: 15-20%.
-Come on!
-What did you think we’d say?
-Tour guides work hard.
+Tour Guide: 15-20% of the per person ticket price (what did you think we’d say?
+Tour guides work hard).

-Is it ever okay to not tip?
-Of course you can leave nothing if you want, a gratuity isn’t obligatory, but unless you get bad service it isn’t cool.
+You can do whatever you want.
+Of course you can leave nothing if if that's how you roll, a gratuity isn’t obligatory.
+But it's very impolite.
+Unless you had bad service it isn’t cool.
 If that happens it’s normally best to try to resolve the issue with the server/bartender etc first.
-But that situation’s unusual – mainly because the practice of tipping in the U.S. is so ingrained, service is nearly always excellent.
+But this kind of situation’s unusual – mainly because the practice of tipping in the U.S. is so ingrained, service is nearly always excellent.